tsugitools/aipaper/DESIGN.md

 - All comments are visible to all users (no filtering by type in current implementation)
 - Comments are soft-deleted when a submission is reset (hidden from students, visible to instructors with indication)
 - Soft-deleted comments still count for points for the student who made them
+- **Comment Moderation**: Instructors can hide/show individual comments using trash can icon (soft-delete toggle)
+- **Flagging**: Anyone can flag comments or submissions; only instructors can unflag
+- Flagged items are indicated with red flag icons (accessible design with size, bold, border cues for color-blind users)

 ### Peer Review Workflow